The Dixie Chicks are coming!

 The Country Music Association awarded Kacey Musgraves with the 2019 CMA International Artist Achievement Award, surprising her backstage prior to her performance at Nashville’s historic Ryman Auditorium.
 The award recognizes outstanding achievement by a United States-based artist who has demonstrated the most significant creative growth, development and promotion of the Country Music industry outside of the United States during the eligibility period.

 Since her first visit to the U.K. in 2012, Musgraves has developed an international touring base, headlining C2C: Country to Country festival in 2018 and becoming the first Country artist to perform at Fuji Rock Festival in Japan before launching her own international headline tour in Oslo last fall, which included a performance at London’s Wembley Arena.

-This marks the second time Musgraves has received the CM
+This marks the second time Musgraves has received the CMA in 2016.

 “Thank you so much to the CMA for honoring me with the International Artist Achievement Award.
 I absolutely love experiencing new cultures and playing overseas,” said Musgraves.